Monterey District

 For your safety, appointments for State Parks Pass purchases, or other business, are recommended.
 Please call (831) 649-2836.
 If you reach our voicemail, please leave a message and we will return your call.
 Thank you for your patience!

-Please note: our office is closed on all recognized California State holidays.
+Please note: Office is closed on all recognized California State holidays.

 NO Public Restrooms Available.